usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 context of the 2010 ADA Standards’ scoping requirements, and the Department believes this will also be a helpful framework for the MDE scoping requirements.

-In view of demands on provider entities, 284 the Department will not increase the scoping requirements beyond 10 percent for § 35.211(b)(1) and 20 percent for § 35.211(b)(2) at this time.
+In view of demands on provider entities, {% fn 288 %} the Department will not increase the scoping requirements beyond 10 percent for § 35.211(b)(1) and 20 percent for § 35.211(b)(2) at this time.
 The Department does not agree with several commenters who opined that the use of MDE is analogous to the use of vehicles covered by the ADA title II transportation accessibility requirements.
 MDE often cannot be retrofitted to be